Kevjolly/WebTechnologiesProject/report.md

 5. For messaging functionalities to work, notification permission should be granted

 ## Project Overview
 TeamUP is a website where people can form teams to work on different projects.
 Users can create projects which people can request to join or be invited.
 A search functionality helps them find people with desired skills and projects of interest.
-Users can also communicate with other users indivually or with the other participants of a project they are involved in using the provided instant messaging functionalities.
-Acceptations of application requests or invitations for projects are handled in the messaging section.
+Users can also communicate with other users individually or with the other participants of a project they are involved in using the provided instant messaging functionalities.
+Acceptance of application requests or invitations for projects are handled in the messaging section.

 ## Estimations with description